7 Things To Do After Submitting Your FAFSA® Form

 Your FAFSA Submission Summary is not your financial aid offer, but it will include important information across four tabs.
 Review each tab carefully to make sure the information is correct and take any actions listed on the final tab.
 Each tab covers a specific topic:

-• Eligibility Overview includes estimates of your federal student aid and your confirmed SAI.
+• Eligibility Overview includes estimates of your federal student aid and your confirmed official SAI.

 • FAFSA Form Answers includes the responses you provided on your FAFSA form and the ability to start a correction if you notice any errors.